dsGitHubRepository/NASA/README.md

 # Introduction

-Configure git so that it can connect terminal with your github account.
+Configure git so that it can connect terminal with user account.
 Use following command in terminal to configure git:

 git config --global user.name "user name"